 - The Sikh Coalition just launched their Kids Corner.
 Tune-in each week for this virtual learning series.
-Their first session will feature a conversation with the author Rakhee Mirchandani, who will engage elementary school-aged children in a reading and discussion of her book Super Satya Saves the Day. -NEW
+Their first session will feature a conversation with the author Rakhee Mirchandani, who will engage elementary school-aged children in a reading and discussion of her book Super Satya Saves the Day.

 Ways to help your communities